bbb1000d/gameworking/README.md

 ## Prerequisites

 1. **Node.js 18 or newer**.
 Corepack ships with Node and lets you activate pnpm.
 2. **pnpm 8**.
 Run `corepack prepare pnpm@8.15.4 --activate` after installing Node.
-If your network blocks registry downloads, install pnpm from <https://pnpm.io/installation> using an offline mirror.
+If Corepack cannot create the symlink (for example in GitHub Codespaces or other locked-down shells), install pnpm globally instead with `npm install -g pnpm@8.15.4`.
+   Offline or proxied environments can fall back to the manual options at <https://pnpm.io/installation>.
 3. **Docker** (optional) for the all-in-one `docker-compose` workflow.

 ## Quick start